SuXYIO/declmysys/docs/cli/subcommands/do.md

     Done!
 ```

+> [!Note]
-> Note: Notice that it prints which thing (action or manager or dotfile processor) is using sudo, before sudo asks for passwords.
+> Notice that it prints which thing (action or manager or dotfile processor) is using sudo, before sudo asks for passwords.
 This design ensures that you know why sudo is asked, which improves safety.

-> The program though, simply matches for `sudo` commands in the command, so
+> [!Note]

-> Note: Managers might ask for stuff, have to test that.
+> Managers might ask for stuff, have to test that.
 > ~~interactive design is paradise for users, but they really make automation f\*\*ked up~~

 Dry run: